world-class/REPL/faq/README.md

 ### I want to discuss off-topic things with other students, where should I go?

 - A list of Slack channels [can be found here](../slack/README.md).

 ---

+## Contributing to REPL

+### How can I contribute to this repository?

+We're glad you asked!
+We have [contributing guidelines](https://github.com/world-class/REPL/blob/master/CONTRIBUTING.md) that you can check out to see where and how you might want to make a positive impact in the academic life of students enrolled in this degree :wink:.

+---